ggoni/computer_vision-udd/README.md

 #### Common Issues
 - **Database connection failed**: Ensure PostgreSQL is running and credentials are correct
+- **Role "user" does not exist**: Create the user with `createuser -s user` or use your existing PostgreSQL username in DATABASE_URL
 - **Model download slow**: First run downloads ~100MB model, subsequent runs are fast
 - **File upload fails**: Check file size (<5MB) and format (jpg/png/webp)
 - **CORS errors**: Ensure backend is running on port 8000 and frontend on 5173